Hock’s 7 martial combatives courses.

 I saw it all coming together into the true essence of combat when I launched The Scientific Fighting Congress many years ago.
 I came to understand the only reason I learned and taught fighting systems was to defeat two targets, the enemy soldier and the criminal, not to pass on grandmaster dynasties, become a trophy/sport champion or to preserve art for the sake of tradition.

 To structure it as realistically as possible, I used a “reverse-engineering” approach by starting with the fight first and working backward in probabilities.
 After decades of real world, hands-on experience and training, in 1996, I began to organize all my fighting tactics and strategies into one comprehensive program called the Close Quarter Concepts Group.
-The CQCG is made up of four separate, primary foundations, each a 10 level training program:
+The CQCG is made up of four separate, primary foundations, the first four listed here.

 - 6: Pacific Archipelago Concepts and (Essential Filipino Martial Arts) The combative essence of Pacific Islands systems.